Download fact sheet: What is the methodology for the Direct Measure of Income (DMI)? fact sheet

 The use of a rolling average and capping change for small schools will minimise year-on-year fluctuations in funding.
 These measures aim to balance accuracy (the use of the most up to date data and information on a community) and stability (a score that stays the same as community circumstances change) certainty for the non-government school sector.

-The DMI uses parent and guardian names and addresses linked to data from the Multi Agency Data Integration Project (MADIP).
+The DMI uses parent and guardian names and addresses linked to data within the Multi Agency Data Integration Project (MADIP).
 There is an 18 month delay in the availability of income data through MADIP.
 Parent and guardian names and addresses provided in 2018 were linked to 2015-16 MADIP data.
 Parent and guardian names and addresses provided in 2019 were linked to 2016-17 MADIP data.

 Adjusted taxable income (ATI) is used to calculate the median income of the parents and guardians of a school community.
 The use of ATI is supported by stakeholders and is consistent with other government policy for payments such as Family Tax Benefits and the Child Care Subsidy.

 Additional data (such as concessional Australian Government financial benefits, Pay As You Go (PAYG) and spouse reported income data) are used to improve the accuracy of the measure by improving the coverage of data and capturing low income earners and others not included in taxation records.

 In using this information a particular calculation order is used.
 This order is important and aims to improve accuracy.
 Parent and guardian income is based on the first direct source available in MADIP from the list below:

 - ATI from tax returns of the relevant financial year

 - Where one parent or guardian linked but the other did not, the linked parent or guardians’ reported spouse ATI from their tax returns is used if it was greater than zero.

 - In the next step, PAYG gross income from payment summaries is used if it was greater than zero.